kyma-incubator/compass/README.md

 ### Chart installation

-If you already have a running Kyma 1.1.0 instance with created Secrets and Tiller client certificates, you can install the Compass Helm chart using this command:
+If you already have a running Kyma instance in at least 1.1.0 version, with created Secrets and Tiller client certificates, you can install the Compass Helm chart using this command:
 ```bash
 helm install --name "compass" ./chart/compass --tls
 ```